Oregon Mediation Association

 Welcome to OMA

 Conflict is a natural part of life.
-Managed correctly, conflict can positively transform lives and relationships.
+Managed intentionally, conflict can positively transform lives and relationships.
 Mediators are trained to understand the source of conflicts and identify a path away from adversarial positions toward positive growth and change.
 Mediators create a safe space to have difficult conversations.
 The Oregon Mediation Association works to build greater awareness of mediation as a useful conflict management tool.

 OMA in a Nutshell